BayAreaMetro/clpr/README.md

 To help validate the MTC travel model, MTC (David Ory) summarized successive movements made by a single Clipper card within [pre-defined time windows](data-raw/transfer_rules_database.csv).
 We refer to these as transfers.

-The main scripts are eponymous.
-They [extract-data](vignettes/extract-data.Rmd), [create interactive pair-wise by tag time difference plots](vignettes/To-and-From-Interactive.Rmd), and [build a database of transfer summaries](vignettes/Build-Transfer-Database.Rmd).
+The main scripts [extract-data](vignettes/extract-data.Rmd), [create interactive pair-wise by tag time difference plots](vignettes/To-and-From-Interactive.Rmd), and [build a database of transfer summaries](vignettes/Build-Transfer-Database.Rmd).

 Vignettes/Examples
 ==================